Camping in state parks

 But if you want to plan ahead, here's how to do it.

 In Wisconsin, campsites can be reserved 11 months in advance.
-The most in-demand campsites are in Peninsula and Devil's Lake state parks and the Crystal Lake and Clear Lake campgrounds of Northern Highland-American Legion State Forest near Minocqua.
+The most in-demand campsites are in Peninsula and Devil's Lake state parks, which also have the highest campsite and vehicle-permit fees, and the Crystal Lake and Clear Lake campgrounds of Northern Highland-American Legion State Forest near Minocqua.

 © Beth Gauper